-Carolyn Goodman is a family lawyer who focuses on negotiated settlements in an attempt to resolve the issues that arise when the marital relationship breaks down.
+Carolyn Goodman is a Washington, DC divorce lawyer who focuses on negotiated settlements in an attempt to resolve the issues that arise when the marital relationship breaks down.

 Ending a marriage is traumatic, and the process can be very overwhelming.
 Each case is unique and requires an experienced attorney who can provide a creative and skilled approach to the law.

-It is vital that when going through this process you are represented by an attorney who has the necessary experience in all areas of family law.
+It is vital that when going through this process you are represented by a DC divorce lawyer who has the necessary experience in all areas of family law.

 These areas include: actions for divorce, child custody and support, division of marital property, negotiation and preparation of separation and property settlement agreements and issues involving visitation, to provide skilled, caring and innovative solutions to the issues involved in your situation.

-Carolyn Goodman is an attorney who provides the supportive, creative, and vigorous representation that is needed through her experience as a divorce and family lawyer in Washington DC.
+Carolyn Goodman is an attorney who provides the supportive, creative, and vigorous representation that is needed through her experience as a Washington, DC family lawyer and divorce attorney.

-She gives her clients the personal attention they deserve and should expect from a lawyer.
+She gives her clients the personal attention they deserve and should expect from a Washington, DC divorce attorney.

 A divorce is a way to legally terminate the marriage relationship.
 This can be accomplished through an uncontested divorce or a contested divorce: